 Raynaud’s disease is treatable, especially if it is caught early.
 Symptoms include pallor (pale coloration) of the toes, fingers, nose, or earlobes, especially in cold weather and blue skin coloration.
 Usually, the skin discoloration returns to normal when someone with Raynaud’s disease gets out of the cold weather or when stress levels return to normal.
 Painful swelling and tingling often accompany skin discoloration episodes.

 Raynaud’s disease is typically treated by preventing the circumstances which cause flare ups (i.e., keeping extremities warm and avoiding stress).
 Doctors sometimes prescribe medications as well.
 Medical treatments focus on trying to dilate the blood vessels.
 On rare occasions, chemical injections or surgery are used to treat Raynaud’s disease.
+To find out how you can qualify for disability benefits for Raynaud's Disease, consult the SSA's compiled list of disabling conditions, known as the Blue Book.

 Qualifying for Social Security Disability with Raynaud's Disease